 Just over a year ago I started a blog.
-It was more of a cathartic exercise than anything work related, but it has provided me an invaluable insight into what works for influencers and what’s an absolute turn off.
-With this in mind I’ve put together my top tips for more engaging influencer relations.
+It was more of a cathartic exercise than anything work-related, but it has provided me an invaluable insight into what works for online influencers and what’s an absolute turn off.
+With this in mind, I’ve put together my top tips for more engaging influencer relations.

 - As with any media, building a relationship first and foremost is paramount to your brands success in being advocated by a influential blogger or Instagrammer.
 With this in mind, focus on quality over quantity.
 Identify your key targets from the offset and focus on building really valuable relationships with these influencers.